vivo-ontologies/language-ontology/src/ontology/README-editors.md

 ## Release Manager notes

+*Note: The Language Ontology does not currently use travis*

 You should only attempt to make a release AFTER the edit version is committed and pushed, AND the travis build passes.